DataDog/dd-trace-rb/docs/Compatibility.md

 ### Support Policy

-Datadog APM for Ruby is built upon dependencies defined in specific versions of the host operating system, Ruby runtime, certain Ruby libraries, and the Datadog Agent/API.
-When these versions are no longer supported by their maintainers, Datadog APM for Ruby limits its support for these as well.
+Datadog for Ruby is built upon dependencies defined in specific versions of the host operating system, Ruby runtime, certain Ruby libraries, and the Datadog Agent/API.
+When these versions are no longer supported by their maintainers, Datadog for Ruby limits its support for these as well.

 #### Levels of Support